camunda/camunda-docs/docs/reference/announcements.md

 - It is recommended to follow a sequential update path when updating to version 8.2.
 For example, if running on version 8.0, first update to 8.1, then update to 8.2.
 - Migration of data during the version 8.2 update could take longer than previous versions, especially for datasets containing a large amount of incidents data.
-- To enable new "Start Process from Tasklist" feature in Tasklist, extra configuration is needed.
-Details can be found [here].(/docs/next/guides/update-guide/810-to-820/#tasklist)
+- To enable the new **Start Process from Tasklist** feature in Tasklist, additional configuration is needed.
+Details can be found [here](/docs/next/guides/update-guide/810-to-820/#tasklist).

 ## Deprecated in 8.0